Project Recovery

 The first action in any project recovery is a full stop on new tasks.
 No new features.
 No new deliverables.
 No additional requests from stakeholders until the recovery plan is approved and the baseline is reset.
 This is the step most project managers skip because it feels counterintuitive.
 The project is already behind.
 How does stopping help?

 It helps because adding more work to a project that is already behind makes it more behind.
-The team is already stretched.
-Adding tasks to a stretched team does not accelerate delivery.
-It distributes focus across more work and slows everything down further.
 Stop first.
 Diagnose second.
 Restart with a clear plan third.
+Use the free Project Recovery Checklist to walk through every step of the recovery process so nothing gets missed during the reset.

 Step 2.
 Find the Root Cause, Not the Symptom